 TikTok streaming

-TikTok gifts are the bread and butter of live streaming.
-They allow fans to directly support their favorite creators during live videos, often with interactive features.
-Think of it as a tip—and to receive tips?
-Your content needs to be engaging, valuable, and interactive.
+This means your live content needs to be engaging, valuable, and interactive.
 You need to give your audience a reason to tip, so be consistent with your live streams and listen to feedback to maximize gift earnings.

-How do TikTok gifts work?
+How do gifts make money on TikTok?

 TikTok gifts

-Once you turn on live gifting, your viewers can use TikTok coins to send virtual gifts that will pop up on the screen during your streams.
 Collect these gifts/coins and TikTok will award you with diamonds.
+Still following me?
+Ok good.
 You'll see the total number of diamonds collected in your summary at the end of your live.

 Sell TikTok subscriptions